 The Official Statement contains statements which, to the extent they are not recitations of historical fact, constitute "forward-looking statements."
 In this respect, the words "estimate," "intend," "expect," and similar expressions are intended to identify forward-looking statements.
-A number of important factors affecting the Agency, its Program, the 2005 Series I Bonds or the Replacement Facility Provider could cause actual results to differ materially from those contemplated in the forward-looking statements.
+A number of important factors affecting the Agency, its Program, the 2005 Series M Bonds or the Replacement Facility Provider could cause actual results to differ materially from those contemplated in the forward-looking statements.

-The Remarketing Agent has reviewed the information in the Official Statement pursuant to its responsibilities to investors under the federal securities laws, but the Remarketing Agent does not guarantee the accuracy or completeness of the information.
+The Remarketing Agent has provided the following sentence for inclusion in this Supplement.
+The Remarketing Agent has reviewed the information in the Official Statement in accordance with, and as part of, its responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Remarketing Agent does not guarantee the accuracy or completeness of such information.